We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 The expansive Wilderness Beach is reason enough to visit Views.
-Here it really does seem as though time has stood still with kilometers of safe, secluded and uninterrupted beach waiting to be discovered at the bottom of the boardwalk.
-The coast is constantly patrolled by dolphins, often seen exuberantly surfing the break.
-In calving season Southern Right whales use this area as a nursery sometimes coming close inshore, allowing a privileged sighting.
+Here it really does seem as though time has stood still with kilometers of secluded, pristine beaches waiting to be discovered at the bottom of the boardwalk.
+This stretch of coastline is also home to Southern Right whales which come close the the shore to calve.

 Views Boutique Hotel & Spa has 26 exquisitely furnished suites designed for absolute comfort.
-Natural light floods through frameless glass windows, bringing the outdoors in - offering spectacular Indian Ocean views to the south and the Outeniqua Mountains to the north.
+Natural light floods through frameless floor to ceiling windows, bringing the outdoors in - offering spectacular views of either the Indian Ocean views to the south or the Outeniqua Mountains to the north.

 TRAVELLING TO/FROM SOUTH AFRICA WITH CHILDREN YOUNGER THAN 18 YEARS OF AGE AT DATE OF TRAVEL: It has been recently announced that the immigration laws for children travelling to South Africa who do NOT require a visa are to be relaxed, however not all airlines have updated their systems at the moment to reflect this amendment.
 Therefore, until we have received notification that all systems have been fully updated with the new relaxed rules, we are strongly advising that all passengers still adher to these following guidelines: Parents travelling with children must produce an unabridged birth certificate for the child, showing full details of the child's parents.
 If the birth certificate is in a language other than English, it must be accompanied by a sworn translation issued by a competent authority in the country concerned.
 If the child is adopted, the adoption certificate must be produced.
 If only one parent is travelling, said parent must also show consent in the form of an affidavit from the other parent named on the birth certificate authorising the child to travel (the affidavit must be no more than 3 months old from the date of travel - a blank Parental Consent Affidavit can be downloaded from http://southafricahouseuk.com/documents/parentconaff.pdf), or a court order granting full parental responsibilities to the travelling parent, or (where applicable) a death certificate for the deceased parent.
 Legally separated parents should also provide a court order when the other parent does not give consent.
 Where a person is travelling with a child who is not their biological child, he/she must produce an unabridged birth certificate for the child supplemented by affidavits from the child's parents/legal guardian giving consent for the child to travel and copies of the identity documents or passport of the parents/legal guardian PLUS their contact details.
 There are also additional rules for unaccompanied minors - available on request.
 PLEASE NOTE: All documents must be original - PHOTOCOPIES ARE NOT ACCEPTED.
 In the case of foreign countries that do not issue unabridged birth certificates, a letter to this effect issued by the competent authority of the foreign country should be produced.
 For more information, contact the South African High Commission via http://southafricahouseuk.com/ or the South African Department of Home Affairs via http://www.dha.gov.za/.